-90. On the issue of education, the delegation indicated that the office of education is aware of its important role in promoting human rights and tolerance and in combating any other form of racial discrimination.
-Major reforms and initiatives have been taking place within the past years, and there have been intensive political debates on educational matters.
-The Education Strategy was published in 2011, and together with the integration concept, it has a positive influence on the administrative level.
-By implementing a steering group on language issues and addressing the opportunities for learning languages of origin, Liechtenstein has been able to enforce and address the issues of migration and gender more on a higher policy level.
+90. On the issue of education, the delegation indicated that the Office of Education was aware of its important role in promoting human rights and tolerance and combating any other form of racial discrimination.
+Major reforms and initiatives had been taking place over the previous years, and there had been intensive political debates on educational matters.
+The Education Strategy had been published in 2011, and together with the integration concept, had proved a positive influence at the administrative level.
+By implementing a steering group on language issues and addressing the opportunities for learning languages of origin, Liechtenstein had been able to enforce and address the issues of migration and gender more on a higher policy level.

-91. On human trafficking, the delegation stated that Liechtenstein is now facing relatively new phenomenon, which is organized beggar groups from Eastern European countries, often of Roma community origin.
-In a few cases, minors were involved.
+91. On human trafficking, Liechtenstein was now facing relatively new phenomenon, which was organized beggar groups from Eastern European countries, often of Roma origin.
+In a few cases, minors had been involved.
 They could be victims of human trafficking for labour exploitation.
-Liechtenstein decided to learn more about victim-related projects in Austria and Switzerland and to evaluate potential cooperation.
-Contacts were also established with Romanian authorities present in Switzerland in this regard.
+Liechtenstein had decided to learn more about victim-related projects in Austria and Switzerland and evaluate potential cooperation.
+Contacts had also been established with Romanian authorities present in Switzerland in that regard.

-92. With regard to concerns raised by Belarus, the delegation indicated that Liechtenstein meets high standards for investigating and prosecuting alleged cases of police violence, and procedures are implemented to minimize the risk of police force in interrogation of detainees.
+92. With regard to concerns raised by Belarus, the delegation indicated that Liechtenstein met high standards for investigating and prosecuting alleged cases of police violence, and procedures were implemented to minimize the risk of police force in interrogation of detainees.

-93. The Minister thanked all the delegations that participated in the UPR of Liechtenstein, indicating that their comments and recommendations will undoubtedly serve as valuable tools for development of its future human rights policies at home.
-She assured that, in the coming weeks, competent authorities, will examine their recommendations in detail in order to make proposals to the Government on how to follow up concretely its UPR She also assured that Liechtenstein will continue to attach great importance to the promotion of human rights in the country.
+93. The Minister thanked all the delegations that had participated in UPR of Liechtenstein, indicating that their comments and recommendations would undoubtedly serve as valuable tools for development of its future human rights policies at home.
+She assured them that, in the coming weeks, the competent authorities would examine their recommendations in detail in order to make proposals to the Government on how to follow up concretely its UPR She also gave assurances that Liechtenstein would continue to attach great importance to the promotion of human rights in the country.

 II.
-Conclusions and/or recommendations
+Conclusions and/or recommendations\\

-94. The recommendations will be examined by Liechtenstein which will provide responses in due time, but no later than the 23rd session of the Human Rights Council in June 2013:
+94. The recommendations will be examined by Liechtenstein which will provide responses in due time, but no later than the twenty-third session of the Human Rights Council in June 2013: